SI BAROSSA VALLEY INC

 - SIBV support The Barossa Young Carer's Programme by providing Scholarships to help these young carers financially enabling them to continue their schooling.

-- Contribute to three award prizes to University students; one studying Bio-technology (Plant technology), one studying Gender Studies and to a student studying music at the College of Aboriginal Music Studies.
+- Contribute to two award prizes to University students; studying Bio-technology (Plant technology), studying Gender Studies.

 - Award two prizes to a local high school student and a local primary school student to help towards the cost of their studies.